nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   ```

   **Function Parameter Definitions:**
-  - `ps=` - phyloseq object contructed from feature, taxonomy, and metadata tables
+  - `ps=` - phyloseq object constructed from feature, taxonomy, and metadata tables
   - `stats_res=` - named list containing the variance and adonis test results as dataframes, generated using [run_stats()](#run_stats)
   - `distance_method=` - string specifying the method used to calculate the distance between samples; values can be "euclidean" (Euclidean distance) or "bray" (Bray-Curtis dissimilarity)
   - `groups_colname=` - string specifying the name of the column in the metadata dataframe to use for specifying sample groups